 This Island Earth had the distinction of being the first ’50s Sci Fi opus to be given a thorough cinematic analysis, courtesy of Raymond Durgnat in his 1967 book Films and Feelings.
 Alongside brilliant chapters on Johnny Guitar and Psycho, Durgnat distilled the space movie into its component themes.
 One chosen category is, ‘Brains.’
 Cal Meacham is smart, and is therefore an attractive, Brainy guy.
 The Metalunans have a Brain Shortage and therefore must enlist and even kidnap Brains to save themselves.
 They’re so Brainy that their heads have apparently expanded.
 But too much Brains is counterproductive: the Metaluna Mutant has a grossly overdeveloped Brain, yet is a moronic monster.
 Durgnat described this construction of contrary notions as ‘Paradox Cut Paradox.’

 Durgnat’s other stated themes are 2.
 Remote control, 3.
 Penetration, 4.
 Crescendo of voyages, 5.
 Unusual landings, 6.
 Crescendo of altruistic suicides, 7.
 Tension of malevolence.
 Durgnat also works up the movie as an analogy for the Cold War: Earth scientists Meacham and Adams are caught between warring civilizations.
 To save themselves from the barbaric Zahgonians, the Metalunans are forced to adopt morally reprehensible methods — kidnapping, brainwashing.
-This moral bankruptcy is expressed in the planet’s strange geography — the damn orb is a crumbling shell instead of solid rock, and as hollow as a Whiffle Ball.
+This moral bankruptcy is expressed in the planet’s strange geography — the damn orb is a crumbling shell, as hollow as a Whiffle Ball.
 No matter what Meacham and Adams believe, Earth can no longer be isolationist.
 We’re just an island amid many others in space, but in terms of morality, No Planet Is an Island.

-If Durgnat sees the visuals as poetry, he also admits that the script is Mostly pulp junk, klunky exposition inconsistent with what we’re seeing on screen.
+If Durgnat sees the visuals as poetry, he also admits that the script is mostly pulp junk, klunky exposition inconsistent with what we’re seeing on screen.
 Scientist Cal ‘protects’ the suddenly cowering Ruth and when things get tough comes up with stalwart Hero-speak.
 His craziest speech reads as if it were inserted to assure church groups that Faith still rules the future: “Our true size is the size of our God.”
 When Cal says that, we really expect the entire cast — Exteter, The Monitor, and even the Mutant — to stare at each other in search of an explanation.
 At the finale, Exeter under-reacts to the obliteration of an entire planet with the trite ‘feel good’ observation that maybe it will become a new star and provide sunshine for ‘some other world.’
-That sounds similar to the Fascist sentiment that the best use for ‘unfortunate races’ is to become the fertilzer for a more deserving society.
+That’s too similar to the Fascist sentiment that the best use for ‘unfortunate races’ is to become the fertilzer for a more deserving society.

 None of the characters is particularly well defined, except perhaps for Jeff Morrow’s Exeter, the Alien Without A Country who tries to remain a moral being amid all the interplanetary double-crossing.
 Exeter is interesting because, unlike the faultless (and somewhat clueless) leads, his integrity is heavily compromised: what’s the penalty for Transporting Atomic Scientists across State Lines to Build Weapons of Mass Destruction?
 This Island Earth is hobbled by its split between high pulp art and artless dime-store scripting, but its juvenile surface hides a fascinating interior.